harlan3/aquarius-dis-pdu/readme.md

 Selection of any of the received Entity State PDUs in this listing will highlight the corresponding entity on the map.
 The exercise number defaults to 0 which will receive all Entity State PDUs.
-Setting the exercise field to a value greater than 0 will filter out all other Entity State PDUs except for the specified value of this field.
+Setting the exercise field to a value greater than 0 will filter out all other Entity State PDUs except for the exercise number specified in this field.

 Source code for geotools which provides the map definition can be found here:  <br />
 https://geotools.cvs.sourceforge.net/